spatie/laravel-medialibrary/docs/installation-setup.md

 ### Optimization tools

-Medialibrary will use these tools to [optimize converted images](https://docs.spatie.be/laravel-medialibrary/v8/converting-images/optimizing-converted-images) if they are present on your system:
+Media library will use these tools to [optimize converted images](https://docs.spatie.be/laravel-medialibrary/v8/converting-images/optimizing-converted-images) if they are present on your system:

 - [JpegOptim](http://freecode.com/projects/jpegoptim)
 - [Optipng](http://optipng.sourceforge.net/)